Applications of Polyfold Theory I: The Polyfolds of Gromov-Witten Theory: More Sc-smoothness Results.

 we find a $C^1$-neighborhood $U(u)$ in $C^1(D_z, Q)$ of the smooth map $u:D_z\to Q$ such that if $v\in U(u)$, then $v(D_z)$ intersects $Q_0$ in precisely one point $q_v$,

 and the intersection is transversal.
-Moreover, the map $U(u)\to Q_0$ associating with $v\in U(u)$ the intersection point $q_v$ is sc-smooth when restricted to the sc-structure defined by the nested sequence $H^{3+m}$, $m\geq 0$.
+Moreover, the map $U(u)\to Q_0$, associating with $v\in U(u)$ the intersection point $q_v$, is sc-smooth if restricted to the sc-structure defined by the nested sequence $H^{3+m}$, $m\geq 0$.

-Later on we shall refer to the map $v\mapsto q_v\in Q_0$ as to the transversal constraint $Q_0$ and we shall refer to above neighborhood $U(u)$ as to the ``{\bf transversal constraint construction} associated with the smooth map $u$ and the chart $\psi$''.
+Later on we shall refer to the map $v\mapsto q_v\in Q_0$ as {``the transversal constraint $Q_0$''}, and we shall refer to above neighborhood $U(u)$ as to the {\bf transversal constraint construction} associated with the smooth map $u$ and the chart $\psi$.
 The next result is concerned with the action of parameterized diffeomorphisms.
 Let $D$ be the closed unit disk in ${\mathbb C}$ and assume $V$ is an open subset in some ${\mathbb R}^N$.
 We assume that we are given a smooth family $v\mapsto \phi_v$, $v\in V$ of diffeomorphisms of $D$ having compact supports contained in the interior of $D$.
 We take the sc-Banach space $E$ with $E_m=H^{3+m}(D,{\mathbb R}^m)$ and consider the composition

-We would like to point out that the map $\Phi$ is far from being smooth in the classical sense.
-However, in \cite{HWZ8.7} (Theorem 1.26) we have demonstrated the following result. \begin{theorem} The map $\Phi:V\oplus E\to E$, $\Phi (v, u)=u\circ \phi_v$, is sc-smooth. \end{theorem} One can deduce many corollaries from this result.
-For example, assume that $S$ and $S'$ are pieces of Riemann surfaces containing the distinguished points $z$ and $z'$.
+We would like to point out that the map $\Phi$ is far from being smooth in the classical sense. {In contrast, we have demonstrated in \cite{HWZ8.7} (Theorem 1.26) the following result.} \begin{theorem} The map $\Phi:V\oplus E\to E$, $\Phi (v, u)=u\circ \phi_v$, is sc-smooth. \end{theorem} \begin{remark} {We point out that in the statement of Theorem 1.26 in \cite{HWZ8.7} the crucial assumption is missing.
+The correct statement of the theorem requires, in addition to the assumption that the family of maps $v\rightarrow \phi_v$ is smooth, that the maps $\phi_v:D\rightarrow {\mathbb C}$ are smooth embeddings.} \end{remark} {One can deduce many corollaries from this result.
+To describe such a corollary, we assume that $S$ and $S'$ are pieces of Riemann surfaces containing the distinguished points $z$ and $z'$.
 We denote by $O(z)$ and $O(z')$ open neighborhoods of $z$ and $z'$ in $S$ and $S'$, respectively, and assume that there exists a smooth map

 into a neighborhood of $z$ satisfying